5 Retail Innovation Concepts

 3. Buy Online, Pick-up in Store

 Due to this requirement, retailers have adopted pick-up options that streamline efficiency.
-Many retailers now employ smart lockers—like the ones offered by Parcel Pending—where customers can pick up their items without having to wait in long lines or even speak to a representative.
+Many retailers now employ parcel lockers (otherwise known as smart lockers)—like the ones offered by Parcel Pending—where customers can pick up their items without having to wait in long lines or even speak to a representative.
 Buy online, Pick-up in Store (BOPIS) has emerged as an important sales channel for individual retailers, especially when considering the threat that e-Commerce has posed to more traditional retail establishments.

 This is due to the fact that customers still do prefer the options offered by brick-and-mortar shops, including:

-- The ability to try on or try out items, especially in fashion and makeup industries
+- The ability to try on or try out items, especially in the fashion and makeup industries

 - To see competing or similar items